 Sárga Muskotály and Zéta round out most Aszú blends, used in small proportions for lift and a floral, grapey note that complements the density of the Furmint.

-For Aszú, which is where most drinkers meet Tokaj, the traditional grading runs in "puttonyos" from 3 through 6, based on the concentration of botrytised berries.
-Since 2013 the minimum has been 5 puttonyos.
-Royal Tokaji's 5 Puttonyos Aszú, usually $45 to $60 for a half-bottle, is a reliable starting point: honeyed apricot and orange peel with saving acidity that stops it ever feeling cloying.
-The wine that bowled us over last year was Oremus Aszú 5 Puttonyos, with a precision and restraint more akin to a great Riesling Auslese than the heavier Aszús of old.
+For Aszú, which is where most drinkers meet Tokaj, the traditional grading runs in "puttonyos" based on the concentration of botrytised berries.
+Since 2013 the minimum residual sugar for Tokaji Aszú has been 120 grams per litre, equivalent to the old 5 Puttonyos benchmark.
+Royal Tokaji's 5 Puttonyos Aszú, usually $45 to $60 for a half-bottle, is a reliable starting point: honeyed apricot and orange peel with the saving acidity that stops it ever feeling cloying.
+Oremus Aszú 5 Puttonyos has a precision and restraint more akin to a great Riesling Auslese than the heavier Aszús of old.

 For something truly unusual, track down a bottle of Szamorodni, the region's other botrytised style, made from whole bunches rather than selected berries.
-Samuel Tinon, a Frenchman who moved to Tokaj in the 1990s, makes a dry Szamorodni aged under a film of flor yeast that drinks like a cross between aged Chenin and fino sherry.
-It is extraordinary with hard cheeses and roasted almonds.
+Samuel Tinon, a Frenchman who moved to Tokaj in the 1990s, makes a dry Szamorodni aged under a film of flor yeast that drinks like a cross between aged Chenin and fino Sherry.
+The pairing with hard cheeses and roasted almonds is hard to better.

 Dry Furmint is one of the most versatile whites we stock.
 It cuts through fat, flatters shellfish, does remarkable things with roast chicken or anything involving lemon and butter.
-We have poured it alongside our Santa Barbara Chardonnays and watched people guess Burgundy, Chablis, Savoie, everywhere but Hungary.
+The dry style has been mistaken for Chablis, top white Burgundy, and Savoie whites in blind comparisons, which gives some sense of where the quality sits.

 Is Tokaji always sweet?